Kanzuli/TMSsim_Aberra2019/README.md

+# README for Preprocessing

+Produces required inputs for TMS simulation by Aberra et al. 2019 (see below) from brain MRI and TMS coil orientation

 # README for TMSsim_Aberra2019

 Simulation code for Aberra, A., Wang, B., Grill, W. M., and Peterchev, A. V. (2019).
 Simulation of transcranial magnetic stimulation in head model with morphologically-realistic cortical neurons.
 Brain Stimul.
 In press.